emamasso/protein_function_predicting_software/README.md

 ## Software

 The inference pipeline is designed to ensure both high performance and robustness.
-The core logic is encapsulated within the `CAFA_predictor` class (located in `src/predictor.py`), which implements a hybrid prediction strategy.
+The core logic is encapsulated within the `CAFA_predictor` class (located in `src/predictor.py`) which uses deep learning inference.

-### Hybrid Prediction Strategy

-**Cache Lookup (O(1))**\
-Upon receiving a protein ID, the software first checks a pre-loaded cache (CSV format).\
-If the protein has been previously annotated and validated, the result is retrieved instantly.\
-This ensures maximum accuracy for known entities and significantly reduces computational time.

 **Deep Learning Inference**\
 If the protein is not found in the cache, the system falls back to trained neural network models (TensorFlow/Keras).\